zhaokg/Rbeast/README.md

 Zhao, K., Wulder, M. A., Hu, T., Bright, R., Wu, Q., Qin, H., Li, Y., Toman, E., Mallick B., Zhang, X., & Brown, M. (2019).
 [Detecting change-point, trend, and seasonality in satellite time series data to track abrupt changes and nonlinear dynamics: A Bayesian ensemble algorithm.](http://authors.elsevier.com/c/1ZTiS7qzSnIRT) Remote Sensing of Environment, 232, 111181.

->The core of **BEAST** was impemented in the mixed use of C and Fortran, and the source code is under "Source" folder.
+>**BEAST** was impemented in the mixed use of C and Fortran, and the source code is under "Source" folder.
 To run BEAST, R and Matlab interfaces are provided and can be found under the "R" and "Matlab" folders, respectively.
 Follow the instructions below to install and test BEAST in R or Matlab.

 ----
 ## R
 #### Installation

-1. **CRAN**: The R package, named **Rbeast**, has already been deposited at [CRAN](https://CRAN.R-project.org/package=Rbeast).
+1. from **CRAN**: The R package, named **Rbeast**, has already been deposited at [CRAN](https://CRAN.R-project.org/package=Rbeast).
 (On CRAN, there is a similar Bayesian time-series package called "beast", which has nothing to do with the BEAST algorithim.
 Our package name is "Rbeast".)
 The easist way to intall it is to run below in your R console:

 ```R
 install.packages("Rbeast")
 ```

-2. **GitHub**: Pre-compiled binary package files for **Rbeast** are available at [GitHub](https://github.com/zhaokg/Rbeast).
+2. from **GitHub**: Pre-compiled binary package files for **Rbeast** are available at [GitHub](https://github.com/zhaokg/Rbeast).
 Alternative ways to install Rbeast are:

 * Windows x86 or x64